TineZata/ChannelAccessPlusPlus/README.md

 # ChannelAccessPlusPlus
-EPICS CA and Com C++ libraries for dotnet build
+EPICS CA and Com C++ libraries for crossplatform build using CMake